alestic/aws-git-backed-static-website/README.md

       --tags "Key=Name,Value=$stackname"
     echo region=$region stackname=$stackname

-Three email messages will be sent to the address associated with your AWS account.
-Open each and approve these:
+When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be sent to your AWS account address.
+Open each email and approve these:

  - ACM Certificate (2)
- - SNS subscription
+ - SNS topic subscription

 The CloudFormation stack will be stuck until the ACM certificates are approved.
 The CloudFront distributions are created afterwards and can